-Notes Receivable from Participants: Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum of \$50,000 or 50% of their vested account balance, whichever is less, from any source except profit sharing.
+Notes Receivable from Participants: Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum of \$50,000 or 50% of their vested account balance, whichever is less, from any source except profit sharing or Roth.
 The loans are secured by the balance in the participant's account and bear interest at the prime rate.
 Interest rates are fixed over the term of the loan.
 Principal and interest is paid ratably through payroll deductions.

 Payment of Benefits: Upon termination of service, a participant is entitled to receive an amount representing the vested interest in his or her account.
-Participants whose vested account balance is under \$5,000 are paid through a lump sum.
+Participants whose vested account balance is under \$5,000 are paid through a single lump sum amount or a rollover into an IRA.
 Participants whose vested account balance is over \$5,000 may elect to receive their payment either as a lump-sum amount or as installments over a period not longer than the life expectancy of the participant.

 Forfeitures: The non-vested portion of terminated participants accounts plus earnings thereon are forfeited.
 Annually, forfeitures are reallocated to participant accounts.
-Forfeitures for nonvested account balances as of December 31, 2011 and 2010 were approximately \$21,000 and \$51,000, respectively.
+Forfeitures for nonvested account balances as of December 31, 2012 and 2011 were approximately \$16,000 and \$21,000, respectively.